 Of course, they do!
 USF is a great university and a beautiful campus with award-winning architecture.
 The traditions and opportunities that USF offers, makes it a very competitive school in the south.
 So how does your son or daughter get to be a bull?

 Each Florida university seems to raise their admission requirements yearly, adding to the growing competition to get in.
-USF’s popularity shows in their high standards for admissions and number of applicants.
+USF’s popularity shows in its high standards for admissions and the number of applicants.

 Students must show a level of rigor in their high school courses.
 AP and IB classes are great and can show your level of academic ability.
 A’s are great, but B’s and C’s in a higher class show that you are being challenged and still succeeding.